-Your portfolio must contain a research paper, ideally from one of your two University Seminars.
+Your portfolio must contain a research paper from one of your two University Seminars.
 By "research paper," SAGES means a sustained engagement with an academic conversation—summarizing and critiquing what others have said on your topic—that includes your own novel claim or argument.
-This paper must do more than catalog the research you have done (i.e., an annotated bibliography is not sufficient); it should demonstrate your ability to synthesize academic research on a specific topic and to offer your own analysis or critical intervention.
+This paper must do more than catalog the research you have done (e.g., an annotated bibliography is not sufficient); it should demonstrate your ability to synthesize academic research on a specific topic and to offer your own analysis or critical intervention.
 Such a paper will have a single controlling idea that represents your own thinking about the topic.
-A laboratory report, therefore, is not an appropriate substitute unless it goes well beyond reporting the procedure and results of an experiment.

-The research paper should be approximately 10-12 pages; the absolute minimum length is 8 pages of prose (not counting the bibliography).
+The research paper should be approximately 10-12 pages (not counting the bibliography or bibliographic footnotes), with a minimum length of 8 pages of prose.
 The research essay must integrate and cite primary and/or secondary source material and include a properly formatted bibliography.